LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 Assignment #6: Orbit Report
 ===========================

-There are thousands of satellites oribiting the earth.
+There are thousands of satellites orbiting the earth.
 You are tasked with creating a searchable, sortable table of satellites.
-For the purposes of this assigment, **satellite** will be defined as any objects that were purposefully placed into orbit.
+For the purposes of this assignment, **satellite** will be defined as any object purposefully placed into orbit.

 TODO: screen shot of finished report in the browser with numbers by each feature